Lake Nipigon: Geology

 The Proterozoic rocks that underlie the Lake Nipigon region contain a variety of mineral resources.
-Although economic deposits have yet to be found, 1.53 billion-year-old anorogenic granites within the Lake Nipigon area potentially contain yttrium, zirconium, rare earth elements and tin mineralization.
-The clastic sedimentary rocks of the Sibley Group, are host to unconformity-related uranium and redbed-type copper ore deposits.
+Although economic deposits have yet to be found, 1.53 billion-year-old anorogenic granites within the Lake Nipigon area potentially contain yttrium, zirconium, rare-earth elements and tin mineralization.
+The clastic sedimentary rocks of the Sibley Group, are host to unconformity-related uranium and red beds-type copper ore deposits.

 History

 As the last ice age was ending, Lake Nipigon was, at times, part of the drainage path for Lake Agassiz.

-Late 17th century: French Era (Fort la Tourette)
+French era (Fort la Tourette)

-The French Jesuit Claude Allouez celebrated the first Mass beside the Nipigon River May 29, 1667.
+Claude-Jean Allouez, a French Jesuit missionary celebrated the first Mass beside the Nipigon River 29 May 1667.
 He visited the village of the Nipissing Indians who had fled there during the Iroquois onslaught of 1649-50.

-In 1683, Daniel Greysolon, Sieur du Lhut established a fur trading post on Lake Nipigon named Fort la Tourette after his brother, Claude Greysolon, Sieur de la Tourette.
+In 1683, Daniel Greysolon, Sieur du Lhut, established a fur trading post on Lake Nipigon named Fort la Tourette after his brother, Claude Greysolon, Sieur de la Tourette.
 The Alexis Hubert Jaillot map of 1685 (Partie de la Nouvelle-France) suggests that this fort was somewhere in Ombabika Bay at the northeast end of the lake where the Ombabika River and Little Jackfish River (Kabasakkandagaming) empty.
 This post, like most of the western French posts, was closed in 1696 by order of the king, when, due to a surplus of beaver pelts, the system of trading permits established in 1681 was abolished.

-On 17 April 1744, the Count of Maurepas, Minister of the Marine, informed the Canadian officials that Jean de La Porte was to be given the "fur ferme" (i.e. the profits) of Lac Alemipigon from that year forward as a reward for his services in New France.
+On 17 April 1744, the Jean Frédéric Phélypeaux, Count of Maurepas, Minister of the Marine, informed the Canadian officials that Jean de La Porte was to be given the "fur ferme" (i.e. the profits) of Lac Alemipigon from that year forward as a reward for his services in New France.